fcproj/agrotagger/agrotagger/README.md

 #### SCRIPTS

 **tagger.sh**
-It needs 4 mandatory parameters: the path to a file with a list of URLs (or the output of a web crawler), the path to the output directory where to store results, the type of the input file ("listURL" or "nutchOutput"), and the type of the output ("rdfnt" or "text").
+It needs 4 mandatory parameters:
+* the path to a file with a list of URLs (or the output of a web crawler)
+* the path to the output directory where to store results
+* the type of the input file ("listURL" or "nutchOutput")
+* the type of the output ("rdfnt" or "text").

-Example: ``./tagger.sh data/sources/crawler_result.txt data/documents nutchOutput rdfnt``
+> Example: ``./tagger.sh data/sources/crawler_result.txt data/documents nutchOutput rdfnt``

 There is also the possibility to express, as optional parameter, the name of the output file.
 Currently, the output file is a tar.gz file, but you don't need to define the extension, the system will automatically add the suffix .tar.gz to the filename.
-Example: ``./tagger.sh data/sources/list_urls.txt data/documents listURL rdfnt myoutput``
+> Example: ``./tagger.sh data/sources/list_urls.txt data/documents listURL rdfnt myoutput``

-From v1.2.1, there is also the possibility to specify other two optional parameters: the name of a new AGROVOC SKOS file and the name of a new MAUI model.
+From v1.2.1, there is also the possibility to specify other two optional parameters:
+* the name of a new AGROVOC SKOS file
+* the name of a new MAUI model
 If names are not correct (i.e. the model and the voabulary are not in the application) the application stops.
-See the online documentation (https://github.com/agrisfao/agrotagger/wiki/How-to-use-an-updated-AGROVOC-thesaurus) to know how to build a new model.
+See the [online documentation](https://github.com/agrisfao/agrotagger/wiki/How-to-use-an-updated-AGROVOC-thesaurus) to know how to build a new model.

-Example: ``./tagger.sh data/sources/crawler_result.txt data/documents listURL rdfnt myoutput new_agrovoc_name my_model``
+> Example: ``./tagger.sh data/sources/crawler_result.txt data/documents listURL rdfnt myoutput new_agrovoc_name my_model``

 In this last scenario, the fifth parameter (output_filename) can be null.

-Example: ``./tagger.sh data/sources/crawler_result.txt data/documents listURL rdfnt null new_agrovoc_name my_model``
+> Example: ``./tagger.sh data/sources/crawler_result.txt data/documents listURL rdfnt null new_agrovoc_name my_model``

 **taggerDir.sh**
 It works as the previous one, but the first parameter is the path to a directory containing some input files.

-Example: ``./taggerDir.sh ../work/splitted ../work/output nutchOutput rdfnt``
+> Example: ``./taggerDir.sh ../work/splitted ../work/output nutchOutput rdfnt``

 From v1.2.1, there is the possibility to express a fifth and a sixth parameter: newAgrovocName; modelName

-Example: ``./taggerDir.sh data/sources/ data/documents listURL myoutput newAgrovocName modelName``
+> Example: ``./taggerDir.sh data/sources/ data/documents listURL myoutput newAgrovocName modelName``

 #### SIGNATURE